 What is The Best Time of Year to Visit Iran?

-When go to Iran?
+When to go to Iran?
 It’s a question that usually comes to mind when you are planning to travel to Iran.
 Iran is a vast country with different weather conditions.
-So we are going to explain month by month in Iran to get to know the best time to visit Iran.
+So here, we will go through and explain the climate and weather conditions of each month and season in Iran, so that you can choose the best time to visit Iran for you is.

 Late March to The Beginning of May

-Let’s start by the Iranian New year.
-It’s spring, and the best season in Iran is started.
-But Iran average temperature in all cities is not the same.
+Let’s start with the Iranian New year.
+It’s spring, and the best season in Iran has started.
+But Iran’s average temperature in all cities is not the same.

-In the main tourist cities like Tehran, Isfahan, Yazd, Kashan, and Shiraz, it’s about 20o C. It’s very likely to rain.
-But in northwestern parts like Tabriz and Ardabil, winter doesn’t want to end.
-Temperature is lower than average, and sometimes it’s snowy!
+The main tourist cities like Tehran, Isfahan, Yazd, Kashan, and Shiraz are about 20o C, with the possibility of rain.
+But winter doesn’t want to end in northwestern parts like Tabriz and Ardabil.
+The temperature in the northwestern regions is lower than the national average, and ithe weather can be snowy!

-Iranian new year, Nowruz, is on 21st March.
-Streets are in a very good mood.
-The Earth has taken a deep breath and trees have blooms.
+Iranian new year, or Nowruz, is on 21st March.
+The people on the streets are in a very good mood.
+The Earth has taken a deep breath, and trees have bloomed.
 They are the scenes you never see in Iran at other times.
 It means everywhere is crowded.
-Hotels and transportations are booked months in advance.
+Hotels and different forms of transportation are booked months in advance.
 All popular sites and cities like Isfahan or Shiraz are packed.

 For some travelers who enjoy cozy hotels and quiet historical sites, Nowruz is the worst time to visit Iran.
-But for another group, experiencing the unique Nowruz circumstance, combined with pleasure climate and drizzle make this time the best time to visit Iran.
+But for other groups, experiencing the unique Nowruz environment, combined with the pleasurable climate and light drizzle, make this time the best time to visit Iran.

 If you want to have a special experience with Nowruz, plan your trip in late March.

 If you travel after the Nowruz holidays (after 3rd April), you can enjoy the spring weather, uncrowded cities, and lower prices.
-It’s almost hotter than March.
-Fields are green, and trees have blossomed.
-The lush rivers go through the mountains or forests.
+It’s somewhat hotter than March, the fields have grown greener, trees have blossomed further, and the lush rivers go through the mountains or forests.

-If getting in touch with Nowruz isn’t your priority, our suggestion is the beginning of April to May.
+If getting in touch with Nowruz isn’t your priority, we suggest the beginning of April to May.

-After April Iran average temperature goes upper than 20o C. During the orange blossom time, thousands of delicate white flowers scent the air throughout Shiraz.
+After April, Iran’s average temperature goes higher than 20o C. During the orange blossom time, thousands of delicate white flowers scent the air throughout Shiraz.
 Also, Tehran, Isfahan, Kashan, and Yazd have a great climate.
 It’s one of the best seasons for hiking or trekking tours in Iran.

-In 2019-2020, late of May coincides with Ramadan, the fasting month for Muslims.
+In 2019-2020, late May coincided with Ramadan, the fasting month for Muslims.
 It’s better to get to know about Ramadan in Iran before planning to travel.

 From May to The Beginning of October

 From May, the weather gets warmer.
 Spring almost ends, and summer is coming.
-June, July and August are the hottest months in Iran.
-Iran average temperature is more than 35o C. Almost all popular cities like Isfahan, Yazd, and Kashan are located in the center of Iran.
-It means they have a hot and dry climate.
-Probable rain is rare.
+June, July, and August are the hottest months in Iran.
+Iran’s average temperature is more than 35o C. Almost all popular cities like Isfahan, Yazd, and Kashan are located in the center of Iran.
+It means they have a hot and dry climate, and the probability of rain is low and rare.

 Where is the best place at this time?

 Summer is the time to go to the western and northwestern countryside.
-Heavy snowfall and sometimes strong winds, make the highlands inaccessible during winter when temperature increases in spring, ice and snowmelt, and short summer in highlands starts.
+Heavy snowfall and sometimes strong winds make the highlands inaccessible during winter when temperature increases in spring, ice and snowmelt, and the short summer in the highlands starts.

 These highlands have a rich nature.
 Waterfalls, lakes, and forests with a wide variety of animals are in this part of the country.
-If you are a fan of canyoning, climbing, or rafting it’s the best time to visit Iran.
+If you are a fan of canyoning, climbing, or rafting, it’s the best time to visit Iran.
 The western and northwestern parts aren’t the only countryside.
 Several large and old cities, like Tabriz, Ardabil, and Urmia, are located in those parts.
-Tabriz is the most populated city in the northwest of Iran.
-Bazaar of Tabriz is a world heritage site and largest covered Bazaar.
-Ardabil, another beautiful city in the northwest of Iran, has many mineral springs and beautiful natural landscapes.
+Tabriz is the most populated city in northwest Iran.
+The bazaar of Tabriz is a world heritage site in Iran and the largest covered Bazaar.
+Ardabil, another beautiful city in northwest Iran, has many mineral springs and beautiful natural landscapes.
 It can attract many tourists by its beautiful lakes and flourishing mountainous area.

-But notice that the end of summer (late September) locals are traveling and roads and hotels are very busy.
+You should consider that locals are traveling at the end of summer (late September), and the roads and hotels are very busy.

 From October to Late November

 It’s autumn.
-The temperature is coming down, and Iran climate is getting enjoyable again.
+The temperature is coming down, and Iran’s climate is getting enjoyable again.
 So the weather in the center of Iran (Tehran, Shiraz, Isfahan, Yazd, and Kashan) is pleasant.
-Walking under drizzle in the street and drinking a cup of coffee in local cafes is enjoyable.
-Green trees lose their color and the yellow, orange, and red leaves come on the scene.
+Walking under drizzle in the street and drinking a cup of coffee in local cafes is very enjoyable.
+Green trees lose their color, and the yellow, orange, and red leaves come onto the scene.
 Colorful forests are a part of the fall splendor.
 If you are an autumn lover, the best time to visit Iran is right now.
-Also, if you like trekking in the Hyrcanian forest in the north of Iran, it’s the time.
+Also, if you like trekking in the Hyrcanian forest in the north of Iran, this is the best time for it.
 The beauty of fall is visible in these forests.

 Days are getting shorter.
-Sunset is about 5-6 P.M.
-Very probable rain is likely.
+Sunset is about 5-6 P.M, and rain is very probable.
 The average temperature is about 20oC in days.
-The school year is started, so the accommodation is available cheaper.
+The school year has started, so the accommodation is more available and cheaper.

 From November to March

 Winter is coming!
-Snowfall starts from western parts, and in the middle of winter, almost all cities are very cold and snowy.
+Snowfall starts in the western parts, and in the middle of winter, almost all cities are very cold and snowy.
 Snowfalls can take several hours or days.
-The average temperature is about 5-16 in days.
-But there is a subfreezing temperature in many cities.
-So you can ski or ride a snowmobile in Iran ski resorts.
-Recently, snowfall or rainfall has decreased in metropolitans like Isfahan or Tehran.
-Low temperature and lack of rain caused very polluted air in such cities.
+The average temperature during the day is about 5-16.
+But in many cities, subfreezing temperatures are also experienced.
+So you can ski or ride a snowmobile in one of Iran’s ski resorts.
+Recently, snowfall or rainfall has decreased in metropolitan areas like Isfahan or Tehran.
+Low temperature and lack of rain have caused very low-quality polluted air in such cities.

 Where is the best destination in winter?

-Iranians have a special ceremony for the longest night in the year: Shab-e-Yalda ceremony (20 Dec).
-Family members gathered together in warm houses.
-Usually, grandparents are the hosts.
-Sometimes they sit around Korsi, a traditional heater, to spend the long nights of the winter by talking, reading ancient poems, and eating some special foods for Yalda until midnight.
+Iranians have a special ceremony for the longest night in the year: Yalda Night.
+Family members gather together in warm houses, usually hosted by grandparents.
+Sometimes they sit around a Korsi, a traditional heater, to spend the long nights of the winter by talking, reading ancient poems, and eating special Yalda foods until midnight.

 Does Iran Have Four Seasons?

 Imagine yourself in cold weather under a gray cloudy sky at Tehran airport.
-After landing in Kish Island, you get surprised.
-While people have a jacket and jumper in Tehran, Here, people are wandering around with T-shirts.
-Someone is swimming.
-A family is flying with a colorful parachute in the sunny blue sky.
+After landing on Kish Island, you will be surprised.
+While people have jackets and jumpers on in Tehran, in and around Kish, people wander around with T-shirts, swim the seas, and fly with colorful parachutes in the sunny blue sky.

-Yes, of course, Iran is a four seasons country!
-Not only in Iran we have from subfreezing winters to boiling summers, but also Iran weather completely differs from one region to another.
+Yes, of course, Iran is a four-seasons country!
+In Iran, we have subfreezing winters to boiling summers, but it is also the case that Iran’s weather completely differs from one region to another.
 No matter what kind of activities you like, Iran always offers all of them.
 The best time to visit Iran is up to you.
 Here, you don’t need a special period to travel.
 Just plan for your trip and find the best time.
-If you need help in planning for your trip, visit our Iran tours page.
+If you need help in planning for your trip, visit our Iran tours packages page.